fecty/Particle-Collision-Simulator/README.md

 ## Building

 The project uses a `tasks.json` file for building within VS Code.
-Alternatively, you can build from the command line using `g++`.
+Alternatively, you can build from the command line using `g++` provided by [winlibs-mingw64](https://winlibs.com/).

 ### Building with VS Code